Ahmedalassafy/techtrends/README.md

 This is a Flask application that lists the latest articles within the cloud-native ecosystem.

+this is another test to change the readme page

 ## Run

 To run this application there are 2 steps required: